 \\\Four credits of English are required for graduation and entrance to all colleges in Wisconsin.

 All English classes are designed with concentration on the two main areas of literature and composition.

 This freshman level course based on the Common Core State Standards includes units on Shakespeare's Romeo and Juliet, a contemporary novel, vocabulary and word usage, essay writing, and short stories.
 A unit on critical thinking and argumentative essay analysis is also covered.
-Recommended student artifacts for their portfolio include: narrative, Human Rights essay, and The Tragedy of Romeo and Juliet project.
+Recommended student artifacts for their portfolio include: narrative, Human Rights essay, and the restaurant review writing.